 - Machine Parts, etc.

 In many cases, it is not possible to undo certain processes or manufacturing steps that are required to take the advantages that the coating has to offer.
 This is where our ability and experience with manufacture of precision custom tooling brings out the best performance of our coatings and we can offer a complete manufactured solution.
+By matching the application to the coating required, polishing where necessary, as well as assistance with base material selection and heat treatment specifications, we optimize the coating and steel for the particular application to extract the best performance.
 See our manufacturing page for more.

 Comparison of Coatings